amal-nj/TICTACTOENM/README.md

 # Tic Tac Toe

-One Paragraph of project description goes here

 ## Description

-This project is an implementation of the popular game tic tac toe through code.
+This project is an implementation of the popular game tic tac toe in the form of a web game.
 The game can be played in single mode or in multiplayer mode.
-In the single mode the player’s opponent is am implementation of the minimax algorithm which makes winning impossible.
+In the single mode the player’s opponent is an implementation of the minimax algorithm which makes winning impossible.

 ### Technical Used
 ```